 The landlord can give the tenant a letter (better to given as a written notice so the landlord has a copy as well).
-It is recommended for the landlord to give 30 days notice to vacate, so the tenant has a reasonable amount of time to find something else.
+It is recommended for the landlord to give 30 days’ notice to vacate, so the tenant has a reasonable amount of time to find something else.
 This is best done in the form of a letter (written notice) so the landlord has a copy as well.
 For more information on how to deal with your tenant, please have a look at our Sharing Kitchen and/or Bathroom RTA Fact Sheet which can be found at: https://landlordselfhelp.com/media/RTA-Sharing-bathroom-kitchen-REV2021.pdf.

 I moved into my rental unit and now I share bathroom and kitchen with my tenant.
 Does the Residential Tenancies Act apply to me?

 If the landlord lives in the rental unit PRIOR to the tenant moving in, then you are exempt under section 5(i) of the Residential Tenancies Act.
-However if the tenant lives in the unit and the landlord decides to move in after, then the Act does apply to you, despite you sharing bathroom and kitchen with them.
+However if the tenant lives in the unit and the landlord decides to move in after, then the Act does apply to you, despite sharing a bathroom and kitchen with the tenant.